ADVRHumanoids/world_generator/README.md

 # Object Description
 For now the following objects are available:
 - _Random boxes_: boxes with random size, orientation (mass to be added).
 - _Brick_: a brick with 3 holes.
-It has fixed dimension 0.5x0.15x0.194 and mass 15 Kg.
+It has fixed dimension 0.50x0.15x0.194 and mass 15 Kg.
-- _WoodenPlatform_: wooden rectangular platform with the following dimension: 1.25x0.5x0.15 with mass 10 Kg.
+- _WoodenPlatform_: wooden rectangular platform with the following dimension: 1.25x0.50x0.15 with mass 10 Kg.
+- _WoodenPallet_: wooden rectangular pallet with the following dimension: 1.20x0.805x0.165 with mass 1000 Kg.